 Content should focus on educational resources like tutorials and tips that help new users get started and make the most of your product.

-For example, B2B company Workona uses Brevo Automation to send a series of welcome emails that guide new customers through their software.
+For example, B2B company Workona uses Brevo Automation to send a series of welcome emails that guide new customers through the onboarding process.

 The initial email encourages users to take the first steps in getting set up through clear instructions and a helpful GIF.
 The CTA button then takes them to the product to try it out.
 Finally, the customer quote adds a nice touch by highlighting the products’ benefits.